KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 - An eschatonic Theonic return arc parallel to the Hebrew Messiah, the Vedic Kalki, the Zoroastrian Saoshyant, or the Christian Parousia
 - An L₁ sealed-mode counterpart paired with Kur / Irkalla within the underworld-realm sorting-architecture (centropic post-mortem completion is articulated through apotheosis, divine-assembly acclivation, and ritual-mediated participation operators rather than through an underworld-paired sealed-mode)

 These are the structural specificities of the Mesopotamian apprehension.
-Every tradition's mythic corpus articulates some range of the lattice and leaves other strata or operators less developed; the Mesopotamian corpus is structurally rich at L₀ through L₄ and at the inverse cascade, and structurally less articulated at L₅ and the eschatonic completion.
+Every tradition's mythic corpus articulates some range of the lattice and leaves other strata or operators less developed; the Mesopotamian corpus is structurally rich at L₀ through L₄ and at the inverse sequence, and structurally less articulated at L₅ and the eschatonic completion.

 **Final alignment:**